altunixon/wips/lns/altina_ln/ASP-22-Chapter_2_To_Rebel_or_Accede.md

 "You are splurging money!"<br/>

-He can't deny that.
+He can't deny that.<br/>

-Finally, Altina released her hand.
+Finally, Altina released her hand.<br/>

-She can wield that heavy sword with one head, so it was so painful that Regis' tears were falling, even though she wasn't being serious.
+She can wield that heavy sword with one head, so it was so painful that Regis' tears were falling, even though she wasn't being serious.<br/>

 "Ever since I made my sister mad by enrolling in the military academy, no one had lectured me like this,"<br/>